arielccjr/Journal2025/README.md

             : smoothing = given observations from start until now, calculate distribution for past state : most likely explanation = given observatinos from start until now, calculate most likely sequence of states

-    : The Definition of Demonstrative Knowledge: Aristotle begins by defining scientific knowledge:
+    ~The Definition of Demonstrative Knowledge: Aristotle begins by defining scientific knowledge:
         : Knowledge (epistēmē) must be certain and universal.
         : It must be acquired through demonstration (apodeixis), a syllogism whose premises are true, necessary, and primary.
         : The premises themselves must be better known than the conclusion.